 Here is a list of films that are sold out as of the time of publication of this article; the Festival Box Office will have an updated sell-out board throughout the festival.
 Be sure to have alternate film choices in case of a sell-out.

 Tickets to all screenings will be sold online for eligible Pass holders at rbfstickets.com.
-The Cinema Art Theater Box Office can assist with online ordering; information for online ticket ordering can be found here.
+The Cinema Art Theater Box Office can assist with online ordering.
 Online ticket sales close 20 minutes before each screening.

 There are three screening venues, all with free parking: